vatesfr/xen-orchestra/BROWSER_MEDIA_SPIKE_REPORT.md

 - A non-admin account was denied all four browser-media JSON-RPC methods.
 The REST endpoint returned 401 without authentication and 403 for a non-admin token.

 The automated suites cover storage rollback, lost XAPI replies, retries across replacement XAPI connections, journal ordering, restart recovery, ownership mismatch, non-CD attachment protection, read-only data, bounded reads, browser timeout, malformed replies, session quotas, cross-origin rejection, and one-use producer capabilities.
 The recovery journal contains resource identifiers, not ISO data or browser capabilities.
 It only reconciles resources recorded by the same XO database.

+## Code and adversarial review (2026-09-19)

+The full PR was reviewed against the existing XO lifecycle hooks, API/REST authorization, translation conventions, React 15 compatibility, and storage cleanup patterns.
+A fresh check of all 185 open PRs found no competing browser-media implementation; Florent's #10018 still overlaps the shared iSCSI package.
+Its freshly fetched target and connection files are identical to the merged base, so they do not already fix the issue below.
+No shared iSCSI or live-mount code was changed during this review.

+### Fixed in this PR

+- Recovery ran synchronously during installation of the HTTP/API service and processed all journal entries serially.
+A stalled storage call could delay startup and cleanup on unrelated pools.
+Recovery now starts in the background and tracks work per SR, so repeated scans do not duplicate the same cleanup and unrelated pools can progress independently.
+- The CD monitor ignored a missing VDI just like a temporary connection failure.
+External removal could retain a source session and target unnecessarily.
+An invalid VDI handle now revokes the source and starts cleanup; transient connection errors still retain the source.
+- XO 5's local-ISO labels bypassed the translation system.
+They now use the existing message catalog, with French translations.
+Its connection handshake has the same 15-second deadline as XO 6, duplicate selection/disconnect actions are guarded, and a socket-close event no longer erases a cleanup error.
+- CHAP secrets previously truncated hexadecimal output to 16 characters, retaining only 64 bits from 12 random bytes.
+They now encode all 12 bytes as 16 Base64 characters, retaining 96 bits within the existing length limit.

+### Remaining blocker: pre-authentication iSCSI connection replacement

+The shared target's `IscsiTarget.#onConnection()` destroys its established connection immediately when another TCP connection arrives, before the replacement completes CHAP authentication.
+A localhost-only reproduction established an authenticated initiator and successfully read 512 bytes, then opened a second TCP socket without sending any login or credentials.
+The authenticated initiator lost its connection and its next read failed.
+This is an availability issue; the reproduction did not bypass authentication to read ISO data.

+A port probe or another unauthenticated peer able to reach the temporary listener can therefore interrupt an installation.
+The fix belongs in the shared iSCSI connection lifecycle: authenticate a candidate before allowing it to replace an established session, and bound unauthenticated candidate connections and login timeouts.
+Existing single-consumer/reconnect semantics and legitimate discovery connections need regression coverage there.
+Coordinate this fix with #10018 instead of maintaining a browser-media copy of the target.
+The feature should remain draft/opt-in until this dependency issue is resolved; CHAP alone does not prevent the demonstrated interruption.

+The final review validation passed 34 targeted tests (16 lifecycle, 12 relay/startup, and six recovery), lint, and builds of xo-server, XO 5, and XO 6.

+Other explicitly unvalidated areas remain shared-SR/migration/HA behavior, physical host power loss, backup/snapshot interactions, and performance across slow or unreliable WAN links.
+This review does not change those scope boundaries.